Lorenzo Jerome

 Lorenzo Jerome (born January 20, 1995) is an American football free safety.
 He played college football at St. Francis.

-Early years
+Early life

 Jerome was a three-year starter at quarterback and defensive back at J.P.
 Taravella High School.

 College career

 Jerome started all 11 games his freshman year and was named NEC Defensive Rookie of the Year.
 As a junior, Jerome was named second-team All-American as a kick returner by STATS FCS.
 At the conclusion of his senior year, Jerome accepted invitations to play in the January 2017 editions of the NFLPA Collegiate Bowl and Senior Bowl, the first player in SFU and NEC history to be invited to those games.
 He had two interceptions in each all-star game, and a forced fumble in the Senior Bowl.
 He was named the MVP of the NFLPA Collegiate Bowl.
 Jerome also became first player in school and conference history to be invited to the NFL Scouting Combine.